mdburch/ereader/README.md

 # ereader
-A group project for Human-Computer Interaction class where we designed an e-reader.
+A group project for Human-Computer Interaction class Fall of 2012 where we designed an e-reader.